trajano/terraform-docker-swarm-aws/SSH.md

 ## Defining the users

 cloud-init uses the data pointed to by `cloud_config_extra` to add users.
-The following are  is an example configuration file with two users: an admin and a normal docker daemon user.
+The following is an example configuration file with two users: an admin and a normal docker daemon user.
 The `docker-admin` account is part of the `wheel` group that will allow the user to access the shell directly, without the `wheel` group, the user will be limited to using `docker context` to access the server.

 ```yaml
 #cloud-config